overture-stack/sqon-builder/README.md

 }
 ```

-## SQON Reduction
+### SQON Reduction

+`reduceSQON(sqon: SQON) => SQON`

-SQONs produced by the SQON builder are run through a reducer function which will remove redundant operators and collect similar filters.
+The `reduceSQON` function is used internally by the SQON builder to reduce the complexity of a SQON by removing redundant operators and collecting similar filters.
 For example, if there is an `and` combination wrapping a single filter, the `and` operator can be removed and replaced by the single filter.

-The reducer function is exported so if you want to reduce a SQON provided by another source:
+The reducer function is exported so you are able to run the reduction algorithm on SQONs independent of the SQONBuilder.

 ```ts
 import { reduceSQON } from '@overture-stack/sqon-builder`;